WebAssembly/design/Contributing.md

 2. Joining the IRC channel `irc://irc.w3.org:6667/#webassembly`.

 With that background understood and communication set up, feel free to [file issues][] in the WebAssembly design repository.
-Please joing the [W3C Community Group](w3.org/community/webassembly/) before sending pull
+Please join the [W3C Community Group](w3.org/community/webassembly/) before sending pull
 requests: it provides the legal framework that protects the work in this repository.